Volenday/lumora-wrapper-component/TESTING.md

 1. **Window.location navigation errors**: These are expected in jsdom and don't affect test functionality
 2. **Style assertions failing**: MUI uses CSS-in-JS which can cause style assertion issues
-3. **Missing children props**: Ensure all NovaWrapper components in tests have children
+3. **Missing children props**: Ensure all LumoraWrapper components in tests have children

 ### Debugging Tips